kpn-dsh/dsh-cli/docs/environment_variables.md

         <td><code>DSH_CLI_TENANT</code></td>
         <td>
             This environment variable specifies the target tenant for which commands will be executed.
-Note that this is not necessarily the same tenant as used for the robot access pattern (see <code>DSH_CLI_ROBOT_TENANT</code>).
 This environment variable can be overridden via the
             <code>--tenant</code> (or <code>-t</code>) command line argument.
         </td>
     </tr>